microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-03.md

 ## Success Criteria
 To complete this challenge successfully, you should be able to:
 - Validate that all the data has been transformed and has been loaded into the Gold layer in the appropriate data models using the points in the discussion above.
 - Showcase row level security within the data.
-It is up to the team to decide on how this will be applied with regards to the table(s) and how it is implemented amongst users.
+It is up to the team to decide on how this will be applied in regards to the table(s) and how it is implemented amongst users.
 - Showcase column level security / data masking within the data.
 It is up to the team to decide on how this will be applied with regards to the table/columns and how it is implemented amongst users.

 ## Learning Resources